Free Shipping on all orders over $150

 woman-drinking-water

-Let’s take a look at the effects of menopause and dehydration.
+Menopause and dehydration is ‘thing’.
 Indeed, it goes hand and hand with number one on our 7 Wellness Pillars For Your Best Menopause – Hydration & Nutrition.

 While you may be thinking ‘yes, I’ve heard it all before’, basic dehydration is often overlooked especially menopause and dehydration!